 Morton Grove, IL 60030

 I joined the Center for Connected Learning (CCL) as a consultant in the spring of 2004.
-My initial work with group included development of a high school chemistry unit (Connected Chemistry)for the Modeling Across the Curriculum project, which was a five-year research project to study the impact of computer modeling tools on science learning.
-Connected Chemistry addresses high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, equilibrium and change, and the nature of science.
-Currently I am also developing instructional materials for BEAGLE (Biological Experiments in Adaptation, Genetics, Learning and Evolution), which is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
+My initial work with group included development of a high school chemistry unit (Connected Chemistry)for the Modeling Across the Curriculum project.
+It addressed high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, stability and change, and the nature of science.
+Later work, shifted to the development of instructional materials for the (Biological Experiments in Adaptation, Genetics, Learning and Evolution).
+This was is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
 And most recently I co-authored three instructional units with strong NGSS alignment, for the project on the particle nature of matter, population biology, and evolution that are were piloted in local high schools.

-During the school year I work part-time for CCL, since I also work full-time as an eighth-grade mathematics and science teacher at Park View School.
+During the school year I work part-time for CCL, since I also work full-time as science and social science teacher in grades 7 and 8 at Park View School.